 Bylaw and/or Rule Violation Complaint

-- Upon receipt of the Complaint Form with the repeat offence details, a ‘Bylaw/Rule Violation Fine Letter’ will be sent.
+- Upon receipt of the form with the repeat offence details, a fine letter will be sent.
 Be aware that Section 135 of the Strata Property Act allows the recipient the right to request a hearing before council.
 If a hearing is requested you may be contacted by the strata council.
 For more details on how Bylaws and Rules work you can review our Bylaws & Rules Bulletin.